-For these reasons, it is essential to develop information sharing mechanisms ex ante to allow Authorities to fully understand the impacts of their actions, both at home and abroad.
+For these reasons, we consider essential the development of information sharing mechanisms ex ante to allow Authorities to fully understand the impacts of their actions, both at home and abroad.
 Commercial sensitivities or legal obstacles must be overcome to enable Competent Authorities to fully comprehend the very connected world in which markets operate.